robsonjr103/data_engineer_portfolio/covid_daily_update/README.md

 ---
 2. Run the following command in "covid_daily_update" folder:
 - The container will run in background mode, Airflow services on port 8080, and Postgres on port 5434.
-- Wait a minute for the services to start completely, and then execute the other commands.

     ```sh
     sudo docker-compose up -d
     ```
+- Wait a minute for the services to start completely, and then execute the other commands.

 ---
 3. Inside the "covid_daily_update" folder run the file "run.sh":
     ###### WARNING: Run this file only once, even if you stop the container some time.
 - It update the "pip", installs the libraries within the file "requiriments.txt".
-- Runs the "run.py" file, which creates the Database and its tables if they do not exist.
-Then it adds within covid's daily database from the first time it became available until the date before the Script was run.
 - Finally unpause the "daily_update_covid_tables" DAG.

     ```sh
     bash run.sh
     ```
 ---
+4. Run the command:

+- Runs the script that creates the database and its tables, if they do not stretch and populate then with daily data

+    ```sh
+    sudo docker exec covid_daily_update_airflow-webserver_1 python3 /opt/airflow/project/run.py
+    ```

+---
-4. Now the data will be inserted into the Database tables and Airflow will run in the background, so daily at 13:01 data from the previous day will be added.
+5. Now the data will be inserted into the Database tables and Airflow will run in the background, so daily at 13:01 data from the previous day will be added.
 - If you prefer, go to the following link "localhost:8080" to access the Airflow UI, the user and password are both "airflow".

 ---
-5. The database is in the "/opt/airflow/project/data/database/database.db" path.
+6. The database is in the "/opt/airflow/project/data/database/database.db" path.
 - You can use some framework that can connect to the Database file to explore it or anything you want.
 ---